Choose an install path¶

 - sidecar mode already proved useful

-- you want hybrid recall, policies, and bounded automation in the active memory slot
+- you want hybrid recall, policies, and bounded automation in the active memory backend

 - you are comfortable doing a controlled switch with smoke tests and rollback